As of 2024, 545 terms, but just 30% (approx.) with definitions!

 This states that once “information” has passed into protein it cannot get out again.
 In more detail, the transfer of information from nucleic acid to nucleic acid, or from nucleic acid to protein may be possible, but transfer from protein to protein, or from protein to nucleic acid is impossible.

-There are a variety of reasons for this misrepresentation, which we go over in some detail in lecture.
+There are a variety of explanations for this misrepresentation — if the phrase “exceptions to the Central Dogma” is used, chances are the Central Dogma is mischaracterized in the work.
 But simply stated, the “DNA → RNA→ Protein” is just one of the permissible pathways of information flow; it is not Crick’s Central dogma.

 Why should you care about this?
 It is poor science to quote or write about other’s ideas without representing the ideas correctly; it suggests that the author may not have actually read the original work.
 This is in the essential tradition of science: we recognize and adhere to the practice of scientific priority.
 Second, some authors have claimed that new discoveries like epigenetics or prions, somehow refute the Central dogma (Koonin 2012).
 If we take a strict and consistent interpretation of the Central dogma, these very interesting phenomenon do not, indeed, refute the Central dogma.